 Sign your name below to urge DDOT to get moving on the 8th St. NE protected bike lanes.

-To: Mayor Bowser, Councilmember McDuffie & DDOT Director Marootian
+To: Mayor Bowser, Councilmember McDuffie & Interim DDOT Director Lott

 Since at least 2013, the District Department of Transportation has planned closing the 0.5 mile Edgewood gap in the Met Branch Trail with a protected bike lane on 8th St. NE.
 Unlike the off-street multi-use trail that feeds it, 8th St. NE is often choked with chaotic school drop-off and truck traffic, making it unsuitable and unsafe for the hundreds of hourly trail users who have no choice but to use it.

-We the undersigned call on DDOT to complete design and build the 8th St. NE protected bike lanes by the end of 2020 to finally close this stressful gap in the Metropolitan Branch Trail.
+We the undersigned call on DDOT to complete design and build the 8th St. NE protected bike lanes to finally close this stressful gap in the Metropolitan Branch Trail.